robin-ng/1/about.md

 <p style="margin-bottom:15px">
  If you are interested in ratings, do drop me a <a href="mailto:robin@robin-ng.com">line</a>! <br/>
-Or any topic of interest really.
+Or if you'd just like a chat.
 </p>

 <p style="margin-bottom:15px">